 \subsection{Overview}

 Our overall goal is to pretrain a PIDM model using supervised learning, which can later be integrated into the actor and critic networks of PPO.
-First, we collect transition data ($x_t, a_t, x_{t+1}$) in a task-agnostic manner from the RL training process of an exploration policy \citep{sekar2020planning}.
-Important to note is that we solely collect transitions from the early stages of the RL training, rather than from expert policy rollouts for a specific task(s).
+First, we collect proprioceptive transition data ($x_t, a_t, x_{t+1}$) in a task-agnostic manner from the RL training process of an exploration policy \cite{sekar2020planning}.
+It is important to note that we solely collect transitions that resemble those from the early stages of task-specific RL training, rather than task-specific expert policy rollouts.
 On the one hand, this design ensures that the method does not rely on prior knowledge of the downstream tasks, nor on access to a (near) expert policy.
 On the other hand, the state distribution of randomly initialized policies for different tasks is very similar (see Section \ref{sec:experiments-pretrain-pidm}).
-Therefore, the extracted knowledge should be widely generalizable.
+Therefore, the extracted knowledge should be widely utilizable.
 By pretraining with this data, the model encapsulates knowledge equivalent to what it would learn in the first iterations of RL (\textit{i.e.}, basic kinematics, dynamics, and stability), enabling it to specialize in learning task-specific skills faster.
-We integrate the core parts of our pretrained PIDM with randomly initialized outer layers to constitute the actor and critic networks in RL (see Figure~\ref{fig:pidm_archi}).
-Due to the lack of data capturing task-specific dynamics in the pretraining dataset, we allow the PIDM module to be updated in conjunction with the added non-pretrained parts throughout the RL process.
+We integrate the core parts of our pretrained PIDM with randomly initialized MLP modules to constitute the actor and critic networks in RL (see Fig. ~\ref{fig:pidm_archi}).
+To account for the lack of data capturing task-specific dynamics in the pretraining dataset, we allow the PIDM module to be updated in conjunction with the added non-pretrained parts throughout the RL process.